metal3-io/metal3-docs/design/baremetal-operator/detached-annotation.md

 [maintenance mode flag](https://docs.openstack.org/api-ref/baremetal/?expanded=set-maintenance-flag-detail#set-maintenance-flag)
-but this means hosts could potentially permanently be in this state and there are concerns about corner-cases such as adoption when an ephemeral Ironic is used and a rechedule occurs.
+but this means hosts could potentially permanently be in this state and there are concerns about corner-cases such as adoption when an ephemeral Ironic is used and a reschedule occurs.

 ## References